What you need to know about COVID-19 in Ottawa on Friday, Oct. 2 | CBC News

 Recent developments:

-- The pandemic is sapping the joy out of recess and lunchtime, report CBC Ottawa's student correspondents.
+- Our student correspondents say the pandemic is sapping the joy out of recess.

-- Children in Ontario will no longer be removed from school and asked to get tested if they have a runny nose, headache, sore throat, fatigue or diarrhea.

-- A Kingston house party has been linked to at least five cases of COVID-19.
+- The federal government will spend another $600 million to help smaller businesses.

 What's the latest?

-CBC is following four Ottawa students over the next few months as they return to school for in-class learning during COVID-19 — and some of them are reporting that the pandemic is sapping the joy out of recess and lunchtime.
+CBC is following four Ottawa students as they return to school for in-class learning during COVID-19 — and some of them are reporting the pandemic sapping the joy out of recess and lunchtime.

-"We're not having as much fun as we should be having," reports Grade 5 student Akwa Udoeyop of Elmdale Public School.
+The federal government is giving $600 million to help small- and medium-sized businesses deal with possible lockdown measures amid a second wave.

-Ontario has updated its COVID-19 screening protocols for children.
-Children in the province will no longer be removed from school or child care and advised to go for testing if they have a runny nose, headache, sore throat, fatigue or diarrhea.
+Ontario updated its COVID-19 screening protocols for children Thursday, no longer telling them to isolate and get tested if they have just a runny nose, headache, sore throat, fatigue or diarrhea.

-A Kingston house party was linked to at least five COVID-19 cases, and health authorities said they have yet to track down everyone who attended.

-Starbucks in Ottawa and the province of Quebec will no longer offer patios or indoor seating for customers, the company announced Thursday.
+They'll still be asked to stay home, but can return after at least 24 hours if they feel better.

+Some health units tweak the province's guidelines, so check with the unit in your area.

 How many cases are there?